tenpy/tenpy/doc/intro/measurements.rst

 e.g. `psi_method` measurement functions need to accept ``results, model, simulation`` as arguments, and `simulation_method` measurement functions should accept ``results, psi, model``.

-This is already very usefull to call measurement functions defined inside (custom) models or simulation classes, yet methods of `psi` don't follow the measurement function call structure, but simply return values.
+This is already very useful to call measurement functions defined inside (custom) models or simulation classes, yet methods of `psi` don't follow the measurement function call structure, but simply return values.
 For those cases, you can use another special syntax, namely to **simply add `wrap` before the function name**.
-In this case, we don't pass ``results, psi, model, simulation``, but simply save the return values of the function in the results, under the `results_key` that gets passed as extra keyword argument, see (the source code of) :func:`~tenpy.simulations.measurment.measurement_wrapper`.
+In this case, we don't pass ``results, psi, model, simulation``, but simply save the return values of the function in the results, under the `results_key` that gets passed as extra keyword argument, see (the source code of) :func:`~tenpy.simulations.measurement.measurement_wrapper`.
 The `results_key` defaults to the function name.

 To make this clearer, let's extend the example above with more measurements: